4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 RUN pnpm install --frozen-lockfile

-Without pnpm-workspace.yaml, the allowBuilds settings won't be loaded, postinstall scripts will be blocked, and your Docker build will fail.
+Without pnpm-workspace.yaml, the allowBuilds configuration isn't loaded, postinstall scripts get blocked, and the Docker build fails.

 Pitfall 3: ENV CI=true is required inside Docker